ParkerB1/AD-homelab/setup/Users, Groups, and OUs.md

 This document will list the users, groups, and OUs to demonstrate the structure of the environment.

 ## Users
 Users are individual user accounts that can log in to computers on the domain.
+You create new groups by right clicking in any OU, click New, then click User.

 ## Groups
 Groups are a collection of users that are used to give permissions to multiple users by giving the permissions to the group.
+You create new groups by right clicking in any OU, click New, then click Group.

 ## Organizational Units
-OUs are logical containers used to organize objects in the domain and apply group policies
+OUs are logical containers used to organize objects in the domain and apply group policies.
+You create new OUs by right clicking the domain name in Active Directory Users and Computers, click New, then click Organizational Unit.

 ## Structure
-**naming convention:** department.role
+**Naming convention:** department.role

 homelab.local

+OUs
 - Users

---it.support

---hr.manager

---finance.manager

---sales.manager
+  - IT
+  - HR
+  - Finance
+  - Sales
 - Computers

---Client1

---Client2
+  - Workstations
+    - Client1
+    - Client2
+  - Servers
 - Groups

---GRP_IT_admin

---GRP_IT_helpdesk

---GRP_IT_RW

---GRP_HR_RW

---GRP_Sales_RW

---GRP_Workstations
+  - GRP_IT
+  - GRP_HR
+  - GRP_Finance

-- OUs
+  - GRP_Sales